BlanchetteLab/RefHiC/README.md

 <pre>
 refhic config init</pre>
 Then you will be asked to select (1) download the default reference panel or (2) load your own panel.
 The default one (~3GB) is for hg38 and contains 30 samples.
 The easiest way to run RefHiC is to load the default panel.

+<b>Our reference panel and trained models are for data at 5000 resolution only!</b>
 ## loop annotation
 It involves two steps,
 1. Get a list of candidate loops <pre>refhic loop pred</pre> It outputs candidate loops from both the target (i.e. input contact map) and decoy (i.e. permuted target)